pengqiannan/Modeling-bacterial-interactions/README.md

 - **dFBA**: Dynamic flux balance analysis.
 Simulate interaction states and growth conditions of multiple strains.

-  Each subfolder contains a README file detailing how to reproduce the data analysis using the appropriate code.
+Note: Each subfolder contains a README file detailing how to reproduce the data analysis using the appropriate code.

 Data availability
 -------
-The model files, memote evaluation files and raw data for generating the figures (Fig.1 to Fig.4)can be found in the `Modeling-bacterial-interactions/data` directory
+The model files, memote evaluation files and raw data for generating the figures (Fig.1 to Fig.4) can be found in the `Modeling-bacterial-interactions/data` directory

 - **ModelInMatFormat**: The model files in mat format.